 Here are eight epic day trips from Auckland for you to tick off one by one.

-Head 50km north of Auckland to historic and beautiful Puhoi.
-Here, you can hire a kayak and take a gentle ride down the river.
-If shopping is more your thing, there are a couple of speciality stores to explore.
-The Slow Water Trading Post sells Native American treasures or, head to the sports club grounds on the last Sunday morning of the month for fresh produce, coffee, breads, cakes, olive oil and so much more.
-There’s also plenty of craft items for sale, including jewellery, soaps, knitting and beauty products.
-Shopping done, head to the iconic Puhoi Pub and Hotel for an experience like no other.
+Lucky for you the market is hosted at the next stop on your tour—the iconic Puhoi Pub and Hotel.
 With a sprawling lawn and plenty of outdoor seating, step inside to see the walls covered in unexpected treasures—fun signage, bills from all over the world and old bottles.
-Here, the staff are funny and friendly as they serve up all day breakfast or the Kiwi classic fish ‘n’ chips, mussel fritters, steak or opt for one of their next-level burgers (including a vegetarian option).
+Here, the staff are funny and friendly as they serve up all-day breakfast or the Kiwi classic fish ‘n’ chips, mussel fritters, steak or opt for one of their next-level burgers (including a vegetarian option).
 There’s also plenty of toasted sandwiches, pizzas or even a platter to choose from.
 You won’t go hungry here.
 Wash it all down with a golden ale.
 No day trip from Auckland to Puhoi is complete without a trip to the Puhoi Valley Cafe and Cheese Shop.
 Here you’ll find the unique tastes and textures they’re famous for.
 It’s worth staying for a bite to eat here, too.
 With a solid brunch menu, as well as some delicious platters, sit inside the cafe or head out to sit on the grass by the small lake.

 A little further up the road, head to the Matakana Farmers' Market and shop up a storm.
-At these markets, you can find unique, one-of-a-kind handmade treasures, as well as iconic Kiwi eats like whitebait and paua fritters.
-Fill your shopping bag with artisan cheese, homemade bread, fresh produce, deli treats, and sugary nibbles and head to the beach for a gourmet picnic.
+At these markets, you can find unique, one-of-a-kind handmade treasures, as well as iconic kiwi eats like whitebait and paua fritters.
+Fill your shopping bag with artisan cheese, homemade bread, honey, fresh produce, deli treats, and sugary nibbles and head to the beach for a gourmet picnic.
 Matakana Village is an eight-minute drive from one of the most popular beaches in the region, Omaha.
 The white sand beach has clear blue water, and a dolphin visitor every now and then, making it the perfect spot to snack on your market offerings and watch the waves for some friendly guests.

 After your visit, stretch those legs with a hike through the Waitakere Ranges.
 The hills run along Piha, Muriwai, Te Henga, and Karekare filled with hidden natural gems along the way, just be sure to follow the latest advice before setting out on the track of your choice, as some have been closed due to kauri dieback.
 Tackle one of the harder hikes, or take things a bit slower and beach hop the black sand coast.
 End the day with a bite to eat at one of Piha’s legendary eateries, or take a short drive up to Riverhead and claim a table at NZ's oldest riverside pub The Riverhead Tavern for stunning sunset views.
-The Landing Restaurant is the venue’s restaurant, with tables on the deck above the stretching river.
+The Landing Restaurant is the venue’s restaurant, with tables on the deck above the river.
 The menu is comprised of fresh, seasonal dishes.
 Everything is made from scratch at the down-to-earth gastropub.
-Choose from one of the Riverhead’s famed dishes such as the Riv’ Ribs coated in smokey BBQ sauce, or the slow-cooked lamb shoulder to share.
-If you simply can’t choose, opt for Tastes of The Riverhead and try the chef’s five-course daily specials.
+Choose from one of the Riverhead’s famed dishes such as the Riv’ Ribs coated in smokey BBQ sauce, or if you're plant-based you'll be thrilled to find an entire section of the menu dedicated to vegetarian and vegan tastes.

 A slice of magic just two hours south of Auckland, Karangahake Gorge is filled with cliff faces with sheer drops, native bush, gushing waterfalls and the mighty Ohinemuri River.
 The gorge has multiple bush walks, each with a different unique aspect.
 The Windows Walk trail leads you through the gold-mining trail dating back to the 1880s, including remains of the old Talisman Battery Plant.
 Or, venture deep down into the Karangahake Tunnels which take you along the old underground railway track used for mining back in the days.
 Pro tip: take a torch.
 Cool off after your walk with a dip in Owharoa Falls, a stunning staircase waterfall in the gorge.
 The scenic spot is accessible from the road.

 Otherwise, take a short drive up the road to Beachlands where you’ll find the Beachlands shops.
 Home to The Franklin from the owners of the beloved Marina Cantina and Grangers, The Franklin is a modern taphouse and kitchen pub.
 They do small plates, sharing platters, pub classics, and burgers n’ dogs.
 As well as wood-fired pizzas Friday to Sunday.
 The menu is never-ending, with an extensive drinks menu to complement.
-After filling your belly, take the scenic back-roads to Clevedon.
+After filling your belly, take the scenic backroads to Clevedon.
 The Clevedon Village Farmers' Markets brings in visitors from near and far.
 The market has everything from fresh fish and poultry to German pretzels and pastries.
 With more 60 stalls, you can spend hours filling your bag with fresh produce to take home and graze on for days.
 It is open on Sundays from 8.30am to 1pm.

 If you want another way to see the entire stretch, take a trek along the beach on horseback.
 Muriwai is known for its horse-riding trips.
 Sun on your face, wind in your hair, it’ll offer a whole new perspective of the West Coast.
-Once you’ve built up an appetite, take a short trip to Kumeu and drop by the Tasting Shed.
+Once you’ve built up an appetite, take a short trip to Kumeu and drop by The Tasting Shed.
 The tranquil wooden dining area is the perfect spot to sip a glass of wine and relax off the beaten track.
-The food is simple and shared tapas style so are able to taste everything from the fresh market fish to the duck liver parfait, with a Baileys, chocolate, coffee, and macadamia dessert.
+The food is simple and shared tapas-style so are able to taste everything from the fresh market fish to the duck liver parfait, with a Baileys, chocolate, coffee, and macadamia dessert.
 Just around the corner in Waimauku and equally lush lies 80-acre estate The Hunting Lodge.
 With a huge garden to enjoy during the warmer months with regular events held at the cellar door and lawn bar, you can snuggle up for a feast to remember in the historic villa during wintertime.
 An experience you won't forget.